Activities

 Work items

-For example, imagine a job to repair a pothole.
-It can use several work items to measure different aspects of the job:
+For example, you could use several work items to measure different aspects of pothole repair jobs:

 - the Duration of billable working time